We deal in Americana, antique cast iron figural

 common theme for our buying and selling interests is form and condition

-and it must have a certain "eye" appeal for us.
+and it must have a certain "eye" appeal.

 Even though we do not specialize in tobacco

-tobacco related collectibles.
+related objects, we do buy figural tobacco cutters.
 Most tobacco cutters were just made to accomplish their stated job, while

 design as represented by the Scotten-Dillon Flatiron Cut Plug tobacco